 This membership alone is worth the card’s annual fee if you travel often (particularly internationally).

-You’ll receive a $250 Hilton resort credit when you open your card, and each year you renew your card.
+You’ll receive up to $250 in Hilton resort credits when you open your card and each year you renew your card.
 This means if you stay at any of Hilton’s participating resorts, you can use this resort credit toward eligible purchases, including room rate, resort restaurants, spas, etc.

-The AMEX Hilton Aspire comes with a $250 annual airline-fee credit (you’ll have to choose the airline you want) to cover incidental air travel fees.
+The Amex Hilton Aspire comes with up to $250 annual airline-fee credit (you’ll have to choose the airline you want) to cover incidental air travel fees.
 You’ll receive this credit each calendar year.
-That means for your first year as a cardmember, you’ll get it TWICE before you pay the annual fee a second time (one credit in 2019 and another in January 2020).
+That means for your first year as a cardmember, you’ll might be able to use it twice before you pay the annual fee a second time.
 You can change your selected airline each new calendar year.

 Incidental fees are things like baggage fees, food, drinks, etc. It’s not the easiest to use, but if it will reimburse you for money you’d spend anyway, it’s a heck of a deal.
-The fine print from Hilton: Airline tickets, upgrades, mileage points purchases, mileage points transfer fees, gift cards, duty free purchases, and award tickets are not deemed to be incidental fees.
+Here’s the fine print on what won’t earn the credit: Airline tickets, upgrades, mileage points purchases, mileage points transfer fees, gift cards, duty free purchases, and award tickets are not deemed to be incidental fees.

 This credit is usable at only two Hilton hotel brands:

 - Waldorf Astoria

 When you book one of these hotels for 2+ days through this link, you’re eligible for up to a $100 credit.
 You can also call 855-292-5757 and reference the code “ZZAAP1.”
 And this benefit is reusable, once per stay on an unlimited amount of stays.